AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ---
 title: Reuse assets using MSM for [!DNL Adobe Experience Manager Assets].
 description: Use assets across multiple pages/folders that are derived from and linked to parent assets.
-The assets stay in sync with a master copy and with a few clicks, receive the updates from parent assets.
+The assets stay in sync with a primary copy and with a few clicks, receive the updates from parent assets.
 contentOwner: AG
 mini-toc-levels: 1
 ---